cswritin/simple_design/demo.md

 This is the second line!!!!

-This is the third line.
+And the third, special for the conflict-test branch.

 I want to have a forth line.
 This is it.